 While the cosmopolitan yet medieval city of Zurich, Switzerland is a convenient city to fly home from for purposes of this itinerary, it is also a must-stop.
 Winetraveler’s Greig Santos-Buch highlighted the top things to do in Zurich as a stop along the 3 Week Central Europe Itinerary for Active Travelers.

 “Take a stroll by the lake, enjoy a glass of Swiss Chasselas or Blauburgunder wine and take in the crisp alpine air, or stroll through the back alleyways of Old Town with its cobblestone corridors and quaint shops and restaurants.”

 Bahnhofstrasse is a world-famous shopping street.
 Explore the city on foot, by bicycle, or take a boat cruise.
 Find more ideas and tips here.

 Three major churches in Zurich include the Fraumünster, the Grossmünster (a personal favorite), a Romanesque-styled church, and the St. Peter-Kirche, a church with the largest clock face in Europe.
 Head up to Uetliberg for panoramic views of Zurich.

-You are reading “The Best 2+ Week European Road Trip Itinerary” Back To Top
+You are reading “Europe Trip Barcelona to Zurich Itinerary” Back To Top

-how to do a road trip in Europe, road trip from Spain, Road trip from Switzerland: 3 weeks in Central Europe travel guide
+how to do a road trip in Europe, road trip from Spain, Europe trip starting in Barcelona, Spain to Switzerland itinerary: 3 weeks in Central Europe travel guide